 How to set permissions for user impersonation

-The easiest way to make sure permissions are valid is to go to your admin panel in Google, then go to Apps > Calendars > Resources and check this box:
+The easiest way to make sure permissions are valid is to go to your admin panel in Google, then go to Apps > G Suite > Calendars > General settings and check this box:

 A little further down the page you should set your resource calendars to at least "Only free/busy information", but "Share all information" works too.